 COPRA & Staff

-NASPAA’s Commission on Peer Review and Accreditation (COPRA) is the Council for Higher Education Accreditation (CHEA)-recognized accreditation body for master's degree programs in public and nonprofit policy, administration, and affairs, globally.
+NASPAA’s Commission on Peer Review and Accreditation (COPRA) is the Council for Higher Education Accreditation (CHEA)-recognized accreditation body for master's degree programs in public and nonprofit policy, affairs, and administration globally.

 COPRA consists of 14 members, 13 of which are academic professionals and one who is a current practitioner.
 Its regularly rotating membership consists of individuals with overlapping three-year terms.
 COPRA meets twice annually to discuss accreditation decisions and policies.